 Board of Directors

 Sarah has been in Ophthalmology since 2007.
 Like many other ophthalmic technicians, she came upon the career by chance when she accepted a position as a front desk receptionist with the intention to train as a technician.
 She fell in love with the field of Ophthalmology and hasn't looked back.
-Sarah is the Clinic Coordinator at Eye Care Associates of St. Louis.
 A trained educator, her motto is, "I love to gain and share knowledge."
-She uses her passion for teaching to help educate and motivate others in ophthalmology, while also continuing to build her skills and grow professionally.
-She serves as Chair for the Membership/Marketing Committee and the Education Committee, she is a frequent contributor to ATPO's Monthly Memo, instructs exam certification review sessions for ATPO, and instructs workshops for IJCAHPO.
+She uses her passion for teaching to help educate and motivate others in ophthalmology, and is the Clinical Trainer for Virginia Eye Institute where she is responsible for the training and education of all incoming and current clinical staff.
 Sarah is eager for the continued opportunity to contribute to the member’s professional and career development.
-She looks forward to serving ATPO as Vice President and helping to grow the membership and the organization.
-Sarah is a volunteer for ReSpectacle® and participates in the St. Louis VisionWalk.
+She looks forward to serving ATPO as President and helping to increase the visibility of ATPO within the ophthalmology profession.